-This level of attunement, I believe, is our birthright as children of the Earth.
+This level of attunement is, I believe, our birthright as children of the Earth.
 But it’s an inheritance that we’ve sacrificed at the altar of succinct, civilized tongues.
 Our senses no longer dance in the dynamic animism of living environments, but now glean meaning from the static surfaces of pages and screens.
-Attuned to electronic buzz, we fall deaf, assuming the clouds to be silent and making the mountains mute.
-Without a language rooted in listening, we lose the ears to truly hear.
+Attuned to electronic buzz and without a language rooted in listening, we lose the ears to truly hear.

 How language Informs our Experience